ExistedGit/Dota2Cheat/README.md

 ## Injecting
 This cheat can be safely reinjected at any point of the game

-Build & run D2CInstaller to move all relevant resources to their destination in %User%\Documents\Dota2Cheat, then use any injector to do the job.
+Build & run D2CUpdater to move/update all relevant resources to their destination in %User%\Documents\Dota2Cheat, then use any injector to do the job.

-**Use at own risk, absolutely not UD** (also consider not using non-legit features that you can get reported/flagged for)
+**Use at own risk** (also consider not using non-legit features that you can get reported/flagged for)

 ## Troubleshooting